Why is the strength of an elastomeric polymer network so low?: Introduction

 The rest of the paper is structured as follows.
-Section \ref{sec:methods} outlines the simulation and analysis methods employed to study the microstructural evolution of the elastomer under load.
-Section \ref{sec:results} presents the CGMD simulation results that capture the orders of mismatch between the ideal rupture stress of the cross-link and the peak stress carried by the polymer network.
-Section \ref{sec:disc} presents the discussion on the microstructural evolution encoded by the SP distribution between distant cross-links, as the key indicators of material failure.
-We summarize our findings in Section \ref{sec:conc}.
+The Results Section presents the CGMD simulation results that capture the orders of mismatch between the ideal rupture stress of the cross-link and the peak stress carried by the polymer network.
+The Discussions Section presents the discussion on the microstructural evolution encoded by the SP distribution between distant cross-links, as the key indicators of material failure.
+We summarize our findings in the concluding remarks of the Discussions Section.
+The Methods Section outlines the simulation and analysis methods employed to study the microstructural evolution of the elastomer under load.